"Everyone has a "set point" for happiness, just as they do for weight." - Martin Seligman

 - Yourself (More fit? more patient? more light-hearted?)

 But I'm afraid I have bad news.
-Your child will never be perfect.
 Your life will never be perfect.
 You will never be perfect.
-None of us will ever
+Your child will never be perfect.
+None of us will ever be perfect;

 And even if things get better in your life, research shows that even desirable changes don't necessarily make you happier for long UNLESS you change your